 - Reducing skin irritation caused by sunlight

 - Blunt & Sharp Impact resistant

 Clear plastic layer that is sandwiched between Soda-Lime Glass and Hyper-Tough Glass.
 The glass and the PVB are sealed by a series of pressure rollers and then heated.
 This combination of pressure and heat chemically and mechanically bonds the PVB to the glass.

 - Absorbs energy during point impact and distributes across windshield

 - Provides glass resistance to penetration from Flying projectiles

-All our Windshields have been tested to comply and work to Lane Departure Warning Systems and collision warning systems.
+All our Windshields have been tested to comply and perform to your OEM ADAS(Advanced Driver-Assistance Systems).
 If you would like to know more about this, please reference glassBYTES here!